 Distributed enterprises with remote Internet connectivity have a complex set of filtering considerations.
-Remote Filtering and Citrix integration are discussed in General Deployment Recommendations in the Deployment Guide.
+Remote Filtering and Citrix integration are discussed in the Websense Web Security and Websense Web Filter Deployment Guide.

-- Remote offices must have Internet access. - Internet access is provided by independent Internet service providers, often using low to medium-bandwidth connections. - Web page requests are sent directly to the Internet and are not first routed through a central corporate network. - Internet access must be filtered to permit only appropriate content. - Cost considerations prohibit deploying a dedicated filtering server at each office. - Given the relative low speed of each office's Internet connection, a slightly slower response from the filtering product is acceptable. - All remote offices can be filtered using to the same policies.
+- Remote offices must have Internet access. - Internet access is provided by independent Internet service providers, often using low to medium-bandwidth connections. - Web page requests are sent directly to the Internet and are not first routed through a central corporate network. - Internet access must be filtered to permit only appropriate content. - Cost considerations prohibit deploying a dedicated filtering server at each office. - Given the relative low speed of each office's Internet connection, a slightly slower response from the filtering product is acceptable. - All remote offices can be filtered using the same policies.